videolan/vlc-ios/README.md

 ## Release

-The process of releasing new builds of VLC to iTunes Connect is automatized with Fastlane.
+The process of releasing new builds of VLC to iTunes Connect is automated with fastlane.

 To release a new version of VLC for iOS, run the following command:
 ```